pivotal/docs-tap/scc/gitops-vs-regops.hbs.md

 And a workload with the name `app` in the `dev` namespace, you find:

-A commit to the `https://github.com/vmware-tanzu/cartographer` repository on a branch with a random name (e.g.
+A commit to the `https://github.com/vmware-tanzu/cartographer` repository on a branch with a random name, for example, `MTY1MTYxMzE0NQo=`.
-`MTY1MTYxMzE0NQo=`).
 There is a pull request open to merge this branch into the base branch `main`.

 ### <a id="auth"></a>Authentication